madhanshiva/new-onboarding/lab-1.md

     ![](Images/12-8-25-l1-11.png)

-12. Continue the conversation with Copilot to define your agent by providing the following details:
+12. Continue the conversation with Copilot, responding to its prompts to define your agent’s details:
     - Assign an appropriate name.
     - Use a friendly and professional tone.
     - Do not use any publicly accessible websites as a source of information (a knowledge source will be added later).